-Following adoption of the North Oakum Street Redevelopment Plan, the following actions should be pursued to support plan implementation:
+Following adoption of the Moseley Street Redevelopment Plan, the following actions should be pursued to support plan implementation:

-- Continue enforcement of the Town of Edenton minimum housing code and demolition by neglect ordinance. - Have Town Attorney initiate condemnation procedures. - Initiate Notice of Intent to Acquire letters for Priority 1 properties. - Have property appraisals prepared to establish fair market value. - Issue Offers to Purchase. - Have asbestos inspections conducted and any identified asbestos mitigated. - Dispose of acquired properties as quickly as possible for redevelopment.
-Specific requests for proposals should be prepared to solicit the proposal(s) most beneficial to the Town of Edenton. - Disseminate outreach information to redevelopment area residents on financing assistance and home maintenance/financial management educational programs. - Conduct quarterly neighborhood implementation meetings in the North Oakum Street Redevelopment Area. - Solicit outreach from local banks to provide financial assistance to area residents for home repairs. - Pursue all identified government and non-profit funding sources to assist with plan implementation.

-- Support objective of transferring at least one parcel per year to the Chowan/ Perquimans Habitat for Humanity for the construction of a single-family homeownership dwelling unit. - Incorporate the North Oakum Street Redevelopment Area into the Town of Edenton Street tree program.
-(Program being developed concurrently with the development of this plan).
+- Continue enforcement of the Town of Edenton minimum housing code and demolition by neglect ordinance. - Have Town Attorney initiate condemnation procedures. - Initiate Notice of Intent to Acquire letters for Priority 1 and 2 properties. - Have property appraisals prepared to establish fair market value. - Issue Offers to Purchase. - Have asbestos inspections conducted and any identified asbestos mitigated. - Dispose of acquired properties as quickly as possible for redevelopment.
+Specific requests for proposals should be prepared to solicit the proposal(s) most beneficial to the Town of Edenton. - Disseminate outreach information to redevelopment area residents on financing assistance and home maintenance/financial management educational programs. - Conduct quarterly neighborhood implementation meetings in the Moseley Street Redevelopment Area. - Solicit outreach from local banks to provide financial assistance to area residents for home repairs. - Pursue all identified government and non-profit funding sources to assist with plan implementation. - Support objective of transferring at least one parcel per year to the Chowan/ Perquimans Habitat for Humanity for the construction of a single-family homeownership dwelling unit.